 Except as set forth below, the Global Notes may be transferred, in whole and not in part, only to another nominee of DTC or to a successor of DTC or its nominee.
-Beneficial interests in the Global Notes may not be exchanged for notes in certificated form except in the limited circumstances described below, owners of beneficial interests in the Global Notes will not be entitled to receive physical delivery of notes in certificated form.
+Beneficial interests in the Global Notes may not be exchanged for notes in certificated form except in the limited circumstances described below.
+See "- Exchange of Global Notes for Certificated Notes."
+Except in the limited circumstances described below, owners of beneficial interests in the Global Notes will not be entitled to receive physical delivery of notes in certificated form.
 In addition, transfers of beneficial interests in the Global Notes will be subject to the applicable rules and procedures of DTC and its direct or indirect participants, which may change from time to time.